rabbitmq/rabbitmq-website/site/api-guide.md

 The Java client provides the `OAuth2ClientCredentialsGrantCredentialsProvider` class to get a JWT token using the [OAuth 2 Client Credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).
-The client will send the JWT token in the password field for each new AMQP connection.
+The client will send the JWT token in the password field when opening a connection.
-The broker will then check the JWT token signature, validity, and permissions before authorising the connection and granting access to the requested virtual host.
+The broker will then verify the JWT token signature, validity, and permissions before authorising the connection and granting access to the requested virtual host.